Documentation

 5 Create data mapping

-Use the dropdown menu titled Type of data to sync to select either User Attributes & Identities Only or Events, depending on whether you want to ingest user data or event data.
+To create a data mapping, first use the dropdown menu titled Type of data to sync to select either User Attributes & Identities Only or Events, depending on whether you want to ingest user data or event data.

 User Attributes & Identities Only